Activities

 Federation Annual Meeting - 10th April 2025

 A small number of ladies from Chevington attended the annual meeting which was held at Thurston Community College.
 With speakers Chantel Dawson from Grow my Wellbeing, Julie Stokes from Active Lives, Chris Whiley from Bury in Bloom our morning was buzzing.
 Lunch boxes were available to those who pre-booked and enjoyed by all.
 There was a fabulous raffle with some amazing prizes including Spa Day at Ballantynes and Afternoon Tea at Ickworth Hotel.
-A new addition this year was stands from outside companies including Rougham Hall Nurseries, Beta Bee, Grow my Wellbeing, Heart of Suffolk Distillary and much more.
-After our lunch break we returned to the autitorium for our principle speaker - Adam Frost.
+A new addition this year was stands from outside companies including Rougham Hall Nurseries, Beta Bee, Grow my Wellbeing, Heart of Suffolk Distillery and much more.
+After our lunch break we returned to the auditorium for our principle speaker - Adam Frost.
 His presentation giving his story from a young lad from East London, moving to Harlow for his schooling and then moving on to North Devon.
 Starting work as an apprentice for Parks Division he was spotted by Geoff Hamilton and went to work with him.
 The rest as he said was history.
 He was very open about his life and his presentation had a few slides but he was a very accomplished and interesting speaker which was enjoyed by all.
 Some very funny moments - many of these from Q&A time at the end of his talk.
-He helped Maggie to draw the raffle which again had a lot of humourous moments.
+He helped Maggie to draw the raffle which again had a lot of humorous moments.
 Afterwards he stayed behind and signed copies of his book for anyone wishing to purchase one.
 He had time for everyone and was happy to have a chat with us all.
 We all headed home having had a fabulous day and looking forward to seeing Adam on Gardeners World the following day.

 2024